MiMa6/speech-2-obsidian/README.md

 3. When recording:
    - Start speaking naturally
+   - Press `Ctrl+C` to stop recording manually
-   - The recording will automatically stop after 2 seconds of silence
+   - The recording will automatically stop after 6 seconds of silence
    - Your audio will be transcribed and saved to your Obsidian vault

 ## 📁 Project Structure